Mahad-Khan-14/PF-Theory-Assignments/README.md

-- PF-Theory-24k-0961
-- Assignment No. 1
-- Assignment No. 2
-- Assignment No. 3
+## PF-Theory-Assignments

+#### A repo for All Assignments of PF Theory

-- My name is M.Mahad Khan
+- M.Mahad Khan
-- Roll # 24k-0961
 + I am a student of BS in Computer Science at Fast University.
 * I am from Section C (BS-CS) .